 There was a time when Frank Miller and David Mazzucchelli could basically do no wrong, and 1986-1987 was simply a magical time for the pair, who essentially reinvented major street-level vigilante heroes for both Marvel and DC in the span of about a year and a half.

-The pair's arc together on Daredevil #227-231 (with follow-up issues 232-233) has it all.
-Romance, intrigue, religion, and of course tons of action.
+The pair's arc together on Daredevil #227-231 (with some ancillary work in #232 and #233) has it all: romance, intrigue, religion, and of course tons of action.
 There’s The Kingpin, Ben Urich, Nuke, and Captain America.
-This story basically tears Daredevil down to virtually nothing, and lets him emerge, “Born Again,” into a better, stronger hero than ever before.
+This story basically tears Daredevil down to virtually nothing, and lets him emerge, 'Born Again,' into a better, stronger hero than ever before.

 1984.
 We gotta sell some Marvel toys!
 Let's bring everyone together, all the heroes and villains, and we can make a mint off it.

-Yes, in a way, this was the birth of the Marvel event crossover - a 12-issue series called Marvel Super Heroes Secret Wars, that also included tie-in issues of ten other already existing series.
+Yes, in a way, this was the birth of the Marvel event crossover - a 12-issue series called Marvel Super Heroes Secret Wars, that also included tie-in stories in ten other concurrent ongoing titles.

-But aside from this just being a fun battle royal with characters switching sides, huge fights and iconic mountain-lifting moments, there was the introduction of Spider-Woman II, Julia Carpenter, and oh yeah, Spider-Man got the freaking black symbiote suit.
+But aside from this just being a fun battle royale with characters switching sides, huge fights, and iconic mountain-lifting moments, there was the introduction of Spider-Woman II (Julia Carpenter), and oh yeah, Spider-Man got the freaking black symbiote suit.

 The story saw a sequel almost immediately, along with several homages and references to it over the years.
 And of course, in 2015 Marvel used a new version of the crossover to relaunch its entire line, and bring elements of its alternate realities into the mainstream Marvel Universe.

 Marvel teased that they were canceling all the X-Men series, and then they did the insane: they actually did it!
 Well, for a few months, anyway.